Jay Yepuri, MD

 When Should I Get a Colonoscopy in Fort Worth, TX area?

 Colonoscopies are also performed for the evaluation of a variety of symptoms including (but not limited to) abdominal pain, rectal bleeding, blood in the stool, diarrhea, constipation, unexplained weight loss and a change in bowel habits.
-A thorough discussion and evaluation of your symptoms with you Gastroenterologist will help determine if a colonoscopy should be the next step in your care.
+A thorough discussion and evaluation of your symptoms with you Gastroenterologist will help determine if a colon screening should be the next step in your care.

 This study published in early 2017 by the American Cancer Society found that “new cases of colon cancer and rectal cancer are occurring at an increasing rate among young and middle-aged adults in the US” and emphasizes the importance of seeking evaluation for any concerning signs or symptoms.